The Lair of the White Worm (film): Plot

-In the morning, James investigates the mountainous Stonerich Cavern near Temple House with Angus, Eve, and Mary.
-When Eve decides to return to the bed and breakfast before the others, she is abducted in the woods by Lady Sylvia, who intends to offer her as the latest in a long line of human sacrifices to her snake-god.
-James correctly theorises that a giant snake roams the caves which connect Temple House with Stonerich Cavern.
+In the morning, James investigates the mountainous Stonerigg Cavern near Temple House with Angus, Eve and Mary.
+When Eve decides to return to Mercy Farm before the others, she is abducted in the woods by Lady Sylvia, who intends to offer her as the latest in a long line of human sacrifices to her snake-god.
+James correctly theorises that a giant snake roams the caves which connect Temple House with Stonerigg Cavern.
 Using large speakers, James projects Turkish music from his residence in an attempt to charm the serpent, invoking Lady Sylvia to visit him.
 Meanwhile, Angus and Mary break into Temple House, where they find Eve and Mary's mother, Dorothy, in a trancelike state.
-Dorothy suddenly bears fangs and bites Mary's neck before fleeing, triggering a hallucinatory vision in her, but Angus manages to extract the venom.
-Shortly after, Dorothy enters James's manor and bites the neck of his butler, Peters, before James bisects her with a sword.
+Dorothy suddenly bares fangs and bites Mary's neck before fleeing, triggering a hallucinatory vision in her, but Angus manages to extract the venom.
+Dorothy then enters James's manor and bites the neck of his butler, Peters, before James cuts her in half with a sword.

-At dawn, police officer Ernie arrives at the bed and breakfast, summoned by James's phone call.
-Mary accompanies Ernie, believing they are headed to the police station, but Ernie reveals they are driving to Temple House to investigate the events that occurred the night before.
-Upon arrival, Eve discovers Ernie has been bitten and is under the serpent's spell.
-Angus, using bagpipes, lures Ernie away and kills him as Eve flees into the subterranean space beneath Temple House.
-Angus follows, and is bitten and incapacitated by Lady Sylvia, who appears with a blue tinge and has morphed into a partial serpentine form in her lair.
-Mary is bound and watches as Lady Sylvia prepares to sacrifice Eve to Dionin, who awaits at the bottom of a pit.
-Angus manages to thwart the sacrifice by pushing Lady Sylvia into the hole, where Dionin consumes her, before detonating the giant serpent with a grenade.
-All the while, James leads a crew to investigate the Stonerich Caverns from above the lair.
+At dawn, police officer Ernie arrives at Mercy Farm, summoned by James's phone call.
+Mary accompanies Ernie, believing they are headed to the police station, but Ernie reveals they are driving to Temple House to investigate the previous night's events.
+Upon arrival, Mary discovers Ernie has been bitten and is under the serpent's spell.
+Angus, using bagpipes, lures Ernie away and kills him as Mary flees into the subterranean space beneath Temple House.
+Angus follows, and is bitten and incapacitated by a blue-painted Lady Sylvia, who has morphed into a partial serpentine form in her lair.
+Mary is bound as Lady Sylvia prepares to sacrifice Eve to Dionin, who awaits at the bottom of a pit.
+Angus thwarts the sacrifice by pushing Lady Sylvia into the hole, where Dionin consumes her, before blowing up the giant serpent with a grenade.
+All the while, James leads a crew to investigate the Stonerigg Caverns from above the lair.

-Angus uses an antivenom serum he acquired earlier from the local hospital to prevent Lady Syvlia's bite from afflicting him.
+Angus uses an antivenom serum he acquired earlier from the local hospital to prevent Lady Sylvia's bite from affecting him.
 After Eve and Mary are taken to the hospital for evaluation, Angus visits with James.
-Their meeting is interrupted by a phone call from a lab technician at the hospital, who informs Angus that a mistake was made: The antivenom serum he received was actually an arthritis drug.
-Angus is shocked as he realizes he has now been damned to carry on the curse of the serpent.
+Their meeting is interrupted by a phone call from a nurse at the hospital, who informs Angus that the antivenom serum he received was actually an arthritis medicine.
+Horrified, Angus examines his face in a mirror.
 Moments later, Angus accepts James's invitation for a lunch celebration.
 In the car, Angus sinisterly smiles before revealing the bite wound on his leg.